junga814/junga814.github.io/README.md

-# 🏆 – A Blog Theme for Jekyll
+# 🏆 – A Blog Theme for Jekyll\
+TROPHY THEME WILL BE CHANGED BY JEONGAH, COMMING SOON!
 Trophy is a blog theme for Jekyll built using HTML, Sass, and JavaScript (no jQuery).
 External stylesheets and libraries included are Google Fonts, Font Awesome, Normalize.CSS, Rellax, and WOW.js.
 Trophy is also available in [Ghost](https://github.com/thomasvaeth/trophy-ghost).